-- current valid passport

-- current valid national identity card

-- current valid driving licence (where the financial institution is satisfied that the driving licensing authority carries out a check on the holder's identity before issuing the licence)

-In each case, the document must incorporate photographic evidence of identity.

-Where the legal person with which the natural person is associated is low or standard risk, then the method of verification for each required piece of data will normally suffice and can be one of the above methods.

-However, where the legal person is high risk, or where a high risk rating would otherwise be attached to the individual principal, then the methods of verification will depend on the riskiness of the relationship and more than one method will be necessary

-- 6. Current residential address.
-PO Box addresses are not acceptable. - 7.
-Permanent residential address (if different to current residential address). - any of the identity sources listed above; - a recent utility bill issued to the individual by name; - a recent bank or credit card statement; or - a recent reference or letter of introduction from (i) a financial institution that is regulated in Mauritius; (ii) a regulated financial services business which is operating in an equivalent jurisdiction or a jurisdiction that complies with the FATF standards; or (iii) a branch or subsidiary of a group headquartered in a well-regulated overseas country or territory which applies group standards subsidiaries to branches worldwide, and tests the application of, and compliance with, such standards.

-'recent' means within the last three months.
+Data to be collected: Permissible methods for verifying data: SKYLIGOP ) RISKAT 1.
+Legal name (including any former names, aliases and current valid passport any other names used). current valid national identity card 2.
+Sex. current valid driving license (where Date of birth.
+Place of birth. the financial institution is satisfied 5.
+Nationality. that the driving licensing authority carries out a check on the holder's do identity before issuing the license) In each case, the document must incorporate photographic evidence of identity. of the state of th Where the legal person with which the natural person is associated is low or standard risk, then the method of verification for each required piece of data will normally suffice and can be one of the above methods.
+However, where the legal person is high risk, or where a high-risk rating would otherwise be attached to the individual principal, then the methods of verification will depend on the riskiness of the relationship and more than one method will be necessary 6.
+Current residential address.
+PO Box addresses are any of the identity sources listed not acceptable. above; 7.
+Permanent residential address (if different to current a recent utility bill issued to the individual by name; residential address). • a recent bank or credit card statement; or a recent reference or letter of introduction from (i) a financial institution that is regulated in Mauritius; (ii) a regulated financial services business which is operating ING INVESTIG in an equivalent jurisdiction or a jurisdiction that complies with the FATF standards; or (iii) a branch or subsidiary of a group headquartered in a well-regulated overseas country or territory which applies group standards to subsidiaries and branches worldwide, and tests the application of, and compliance with, such standards. 'recent' means within the last three months.